top of page

 • Rich data source

-• Can be organic - interviewer can adapt with follow-up questions
+• Can be organic - the interviewer can adapt with follow-up questions

 • Good for determining attitude & emotion